Browse Submitted Surnames

 English surname transferred to forename use, from the Norman French personal name Herluin, meaning "noble friend" or "noble warrior."

-Hatsu is both a Japanese surname and a unisex name meaning "Beginning."
+From Japanese 初 (hatsu) meaning "first, start, beginning, initial, new".
 Notable bearers of this surname is Akiko Hatsu (Japanese manga artist) and a bearer of the first name form is Hatsu Hioki (Japanese wrestler).

 Haydt German